THIS KIT INCLUDES YOUR FIRST 2 GALLON RECIPE.

 - 1.1.
 In a container, dissolve half (1 tbsp) of the One Step No-Rinse Cleanser into a gallon of warm water.
 Shake until the cleanser has completely dissolved.
 Note: Save the remaining One Step for bottling.

 - 1.2.
 Pour solution into the fermenter, screw on the lid and place your venting plug into its hole.
 Cover venting plug and swirl the solution around making sure it contacts the entire inside surface including the lid.
 Do this step over the sink

 - 1.3.
 Open and close the tap several times to sanitize the inner surface.

 - 1.4.
 Place your mixing spoon(s), measuring cup and can opener* inside the fermenter.
 Careful not to scratch the inside surface.
 Allow it to soak a minimum of 10 minutes.

-Our mixes contain malted extract and hops ready for fermentation.
-Just add water and the included yeast.
+The included recipe is ready for fermentation, just add water and yeast (under the black lid of the extract).
 Since beer is mostly water, the better the water the better your beer.
 This step should take about 30 minutes.

 - 2.1.
 Fill your fermenter with a gallon of cold water.
 For best results, use bottled spring water or charcoal-filtered tap water.

 - 2.2.
 Remove yeast packet(s) from under the lid of your beer mix and stand both cans in a tub of hot tap water.
 This will help them pour more easily.

 - 2.3.
 Place 4 cups of water into a clean 3-quart pot and bring to a boil.